-Due to many major projects in the Museum, including the move of 27 million objects to Harwell Science Campus, loans will be assessed on a case-by-case basis.
+Due to many major projects in the Museum, including the move of 27 million objects to a new science centre, loans will be assessed on a case-by-case basis.

 This also means that we will require 12 months minimum notice period between the official loan request and opening rather than nine months.

 We regret we cannot accommodate loan requests made with less than 12 months’ notice.
 All our other exhibition loans information remains the same.

 Please contact the relevant curator, Curator in Charge or Head of Collections with enquiries about whether research loans are possible.